Merchant Account: What Is It?

 Offshore: An offshore merchant account.
 Also referred to as an international merchant account, is situated abroad.

-High-risk: Online firms with a high percentage of chargebacks and returns should use a high-risk merchant account.
+High-risk: Online firms with a high percentage of charge backs and returns should use a high-risk merchant account.

 Third-party: merchant accounts assist the processor by splitting.
 Its costs are linked through a more secure payment channel.
 If your e-commerce business is getting started, this kind of account is great.